cs544-wisc/f23/p1/README.md

 nearby), but here are some highlights:

 * you can launch and see VMs from here: https://console.cloud.google.com/compute/instances
-* be sure to create an e2-small instance with a 25 GB boot drive.
-The monthly estimate should be about $14.73 for the VM (if its not, you probably selected something wrong, and might run out of free credits before the end of the semester).
+* Be sure to choose e2-small for machine type.
-* the boot disk must be Ubuntu 22.04 LTS -- select the x86/64 version (**not** Arm64)
+* Update your boot disk settings to  use the Ubuntu 22.04 LTS public image -- select the x86/64 version (**not Arm64**) — with a boot disk size of 25 GB.
+Once you select these settings, the monthly estimate should be about $14.73 for the VM (if it’s not, you probably selected something wrong, and might run out of free credits before the end of the semester).
 * you may have modified firewall settings for other courses, but that's not necessary for 544
 * you'll need to setup an SSH key so you can connect from your laptop: https://console.cloud.google.com/compute/metadata?tab=sshkeys (the browser-based SSH client won't work for what we need to do in this class)